ember-cli-deploy/ember-cli-deploy/docs/docs/v1.0.x/configuration.md

 ## Usage:

-App developers use `config/deploy.js` to return a function that receives the build environment as a string and returns either a config object or a Promise that fulfills with a config object.
+App developers use `config/deploy.js` to return a function that receives the deploy target as a string and returns either a config object or a Promise that fulfills with a config object.

 The config object has properties corresponding to the name of the plugin (e.g. for ember-cli-deploy-redis, the property is “redis”).